harshrohit/articles/holdassist.md

 ---

 Yesterday, I called to reschedule my booking.
 After navigating the menu, I heard the familiar script: *“Your call is very important to us and someone will be there shortly.”*

 Instead of hearing the robotic message in a loop and getting a sense of false importance, I tried Apple’s **Hold Assist**, which muted the music and notified me when the agent answered.

-For 50 years, companies controlled what you heard while waiting, and yesterday with Apple’s Hold Assist this may change the equation.
+For 50 years, companies controlled what you heard while waiting, and with Apple’s **Hold Assist** this may change the equation.

 Apple released iOS 26 and a new feature called “Hold Assist” which detects the hold music, mutes it, and sends you a notification when the agent answers your call.